modnarlluf/algoliasearch-client-php/README.md

 You can delete all objects matching a single query with the following code.
 Internally, the API client performs the query, deletes all matching hits, and waits until the deletions have been applied.

+Take your precautions when using this method.
+Calling it with an empty query will result in cleaning the index of all its records.

 ```php
 $params = [];